Pridecraft-Studios/website/src/routes/pridepack/+page.svelte.md

 You can also indirectly contribute by voting on polls on [the Discord](https://discord.pridecraft.gay), or [our Mastodon](https://tech.lgbt/@pridecraft)

-## What mods are currently supported?

-Currently, the only themed mod is [Paladin's Furniture Mod](https://modrinth.com/mod/paladins-furniture), which is avaliable on the base Pridepack resource pack.
-We plan adding support for the [Create Mod](https://modrinth.com/mod/create) , [More Axolotl Variants Mod](https://modrinth.com/mod/mavm) (*could be added to Pridemod instead*) , [Botania](https://modrinth.com/mod/botania) (gay tater :thonk:) and many other mods we get suggestions for.
-If you have an idea, send it [In this channel](https://canary.discord.com/channels/1091969030694375444/1105937605838770227) on our discord.

 ## Screenshots

 <Picture name="biis-pollinating-allium" alt="A few biis pollinating a flower with glow berries on the background" size="1920w" />